Iowa Court Records

 The Iowa state judicial branch provides interested parties with online access to certain court records through its Iowa Court Information System.
 This database allows interested parties to perform a statewide search of criminal cases by either name, citation number or case ID and is regularly updated by the courts.
 However, some sections of this platform require registration by members of the public before they can be accessed.

 Records can also be obtained via third-party aggregate sites.
-These websites provide interested parties with the advantage of accessibility from remote locations.
+Operating autonomously as a private entity, distinct from any affiliation with state government agencies, these websites provide interested parties with the advantage of accessibility from remote locations.
 To search for records on these sites, interested parties will be required to provide the name of a party involved in the criminal case and the location of the record in question such as a city or county.

-It should be noted that third-party sites are not government-sponsored websites and as such record availability may differ from official channels.
+It should be noted that third-party sites are not government-sponsored websites and as such record results, availability and accuracy cannot be guaranteed.

 Are all Iowa Criminal Court Records Public?

-According to Iowa State Code Chapter 22 public records in the state of Iowa refer to all records of or belonging to a government body or official.
+Under Iowa State Code Chapter 22, public records in the state of Iowa refer to all records of or belonging to a government body or official.
 By this definition, criminal court records are considered public records and, except where exempted by state statutory law, can be examined and/or copied by any interested party.

 How do I find Iowa Public Records for Free?